Restaurant in Taipei, Taiwan

 The bakery draws its reputation from a lineage tied to chef Wu Pao Chun, who built his name winning the 2010 Louis Lesaffre Cup — a detail from the public record that explains the technical discipline behind the operation.
 What that means practically: the baking here is held to competition-level standards, not the looser benchmarks of a neighbourhood café.
 For food and travel enthusiasts who follow Asia's casual dining scene closely, this is a known reference point rather than a discovery.

 Morning is the optimal window.
-Freshly baked product is at its peak before the midday rush depletes selection, and the Xinyi District footfall picks up sharply as the day moves toward lunchtime.
+Freshly baked product is at its peak before the midday rush depletes selection, the Xinyi District footfall picks up sharply as the day moves toward lunchtime.
 If you are combining this with other Taipei plans, anchor it as your first stop rather than an afterthought.
 The aroma of active baking is the clearest signal you have arrived at the right time: if you catch it from the street, the morning production is still live.

 The Xinyi Road address places the bakery in one of Taipei's higher-density commercial and residential corridors.
-Getting there is uncomplicated from most central Taipei hotels, and the Xinyi District is a natural base if you are also planning visits to the area's restaurants.
+Getting there is uncomplicated from most central Taipei hotels, the Xinyi District is a natural base if you are also planning visits to the area's restaurants.
 For a fuller picture of the Taipei dining and hospitality scene, see our full Taipei restaurants guide, our full Taipei hotels guide, our full Taipei bars guide, our full Taipei wineries guide, and our full Taipei experiences guide.

 This is a walk-in bakery format.
 No reservation is needed, which makes it among the easiest high-credibility food stops in Taipei to actually execute.
 Phone and website details are not listed in Pearl's current data, so plan around the physical address: 124–126 Section 5, Xinyi Road, 1F, Xinyi District, Taipei 110.
 Arrive in the morning for the widest selection and the leading chance of catching product at its freshest.
 Price data is not published in our database, so budget expectations should be set at the casual end given the format and OAD Casual category.